Immanuel-C/ILog/README.md

 I didn't do this myself as clang++ and msvc will complain that vsprintf is depracated on windows.

+# Issues

+If you find any issues please report them in the issues tab

 # IC_Logger on Windows:
 ![github image](https://github.com/Imaaaaaaaaaaaaaaan/IcLogger/blob/main/Example_Windows.PNG)